makle04/CW2024/README.md

    **4. Implemented but not Working Properly**

-   4.1 Split second before countdown starts
+   4.1.
+Split second before countdown starts

         4.1.1.
 Userplane able to move or shoot slightly at the start before the countdown starts.
         4.1.2.
 Logic wise, nothing should be able to move or shoot until countdown has ended.

+   4.2.
+EnemyPlanes that go reach at the end of screen also counts as a kill

+        4.2.1.
+Enemy Plane that reach the end shouldnt be counted as a kill.

+   4.3.
+Bullets affect EnemyPlanes before it is shown clearly on the screen

+        4.3.1.
+EnemyPlanes can be killed before it is shown on the screen.

    **5. New Java Classes**

    5.1 Class: MusicManager